Art Supplies & Easels | Madison Art Shop

 A little more on color theory & mixing oil colors:

-A covered palette allows mixed oil colors to stay soft and serviceable for several days or even weeks if the cover is tight.
 But for large-scale works or long-term use of specific colors, it is advisable to create a larger quantity of color.
-Storage can be in saved baby food jars (keep the lid and the jar threads clean for easy opening) or perhaps you might like to buy metal tubes in which to pack your "private label" colors.
-(Remember to name them and keep a record of how you mixed that special color).
-Open-ended tubes are available in most art material stores.
 Mailing labels are great for labeling your tubes.
 One tip is to roll the bottom of the tube tightly and do not trap air between the bottom of the tube and the store of paint.

 Experimentation with the oils you might already have will get you started and give you a chance to explore many possibilities as well as be creative.